desertwitch/treeball/README.md

 Exclusion patterns are expected to always be relative to the given input directory tree.
 This means, passing `/mnt/user` to a command, `a.txt` would exclude `/mnt/user/a.txt`.

-`--exclude` arguments can be repeated multiple times, or a `--excludes-from` file be loaded.
+`--exclude` arguments can be repeated multiple times, and/or a `--excludes-from` file be loaded.
 If either type of argument is given, all exclusion patterns are merged together at program runtime.

 All exclusion patterns are expected to follow the `doublestar`-format: